kevincamussi/business-management-frontend/README.md

 📁 2.
-Frontend Repository – holiday-planner-frontend
+Frontend Repository – business-management-frontend
-🌴 Holiday Planner – Frontend
+🌴 Business Managemeng – Frontend
 A responsive and modern frontend for managing employee holidays, built with React, TypeScript, and TailwindCSS.

 🚀 Live Demo